 How to add a point value

-2. Set a "Step point value" and optionally set a "Minimum passing score."
-You can also optionally change how points are awarded.
+2. Set a desired point value under "Award Points," and optionally set a "Minimum passing score."

 Notes for use